~~ From New England Patriots Football Weekly

 Starting at their 47, the Patriots embarked on their final scoring drive midway through the third.
 Bledsoe completed a pair of passes to Coates (13 yards) and Jefferson (9 yards).
 Martin had his best series of the day, rushing three times for 30 yards, including a gutsy 18-yard touchdown run through the heart of the Packer defense.
 Once Martin saw daylight up the middle behind Wohlabaugh, Byars and left guard William Roberts, he burst through the arms of Packers nose tackle Gilbert Brown, Robinson and Butler before barging into the end zone to briefly narrow the Green Bay lead to 27-21.

 But thanks to Howard’s historic kickoff return, the Packers turned the Big Easy into the Big Cheesy for a night as they captured the Vince Lombardi Trophy, named for their legendary coach.
 As for the Patriots, who now have to deal with an oh-fer-two Super Bowl record in the Crescent City, there’s always next year.
-With such a surprising ascent to the peak of their professional this fall, things look bright for the Chowdaheads from New England.
+With such a surprising ascent to the peak of their profession this fall, things look bright for the Chowdaheads from New England.

 “It’s hard to get here and we worked very hard to reach this point,” said New England’s Clay.
 “We’re going to have to work twice as hard to get back, and we can do that.
 We’re a young team, and a lot of guys learned what it takes to get here this year.
 We’re all geared up for next year.”